califyn/hackmit-22/README.md

 ## Getting Started

-CarePigeon's frontend built with a managed workflow on Expo with React Native.
-To make your own version of CarePigeon's frontend, clone this repository, go to the ``frontend/`` directory, and type ``npm install``.
+CarePigeon's frontend is built with a managed workflow on Expo with React Native.

+To make your own version of CarePigeon, clone this repository, go to the ``frontend/`` directory, and type ``npm install``.
 Then type ``npx expo start --no-dev --minify`` and you're good to go!